What is a Micro Wedding and How to Plan One.

 Figure out your budget

 Our intimate wedding tips begin with figuring out your budget.
-Once you understand your finances, you’ll be better equipped to make any subsequent decisions like how small small should be, what venue to choose, how much to spend on decor, and of course, how much to spend on your dress.
+Once you understand your finances, you’ll be better equipped to make any subsequent decisions like how small the ceremony should be, what venue to choose, how much to spend on decor, and of course, how much to spend on your dress.

 When you’re sorting out your budget, ask yourself the following questions: